Contrasting Leonardo DRS (DRS) and The Competition

 |2.47

-Leonardo DRS currently has a consensus price target of $19.00, indicating a potential upside of 44.49%.
-As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 20.70%.
-Given Leonardo DRS’s stronger consensus rating and higher probable upside, research analysts clearly believe Leonardo DRS is more favorable than its competitors.
+Leonardo DRS currently has a consensus price target of $19.00, indicating a potential upside of 51.03%.
+As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 23.29%.
+Given Leonardo DRS’s stronger consensus rating and higher possible upside, analysts clearly believe Leonardo DRS is more favorable than its rivals.

-Leonardo DRS has a beta of 0.91, meaning that its stock price is 9% less volatile than the S&P 500.
-Comparatively, Leonardo DRS’s competitors have a beta of 1.53, meaning that their average stock price is 53% more volatile than the S&P 500.

 Summary

-Leonardo DRS beats its competitors on 8 of the 13 factors compared.
+Leonardo DRS beats its rivals on 7 of the 13 factors compared.

 Leonardo DRS Company Profile